 where the down arrows in the middle are given by the ``taking the dual'' operator, $\square^*$; the right arrows on the second row are given by the reduction operator $\square'$; the right arrows on the first row by the reduction operator $\square_\downarrow = \square^*\circ J\circ\square'\circ\square^*$; and the up arrows in the middle by the $\square^* \circ J$ operator.
 Note that, by Theorem~\ref{ogrande} and Proposition~\ref{tudo+}, we have that $(\F_{\downarrow k})^* = (\F^*)^{(k)}$ (i.e.~the upper arrow followed by the down arrow is the identity operator, $Id$, or $\square^*\circ\square^*\circ J = Id$, for normalized families).
 From Lemma~\ref{techlemma} it follows that, for independent families, $\square^*\circ J \circ\square^*= Id$, i.e.~the down arrow followed by the up arrow is the identity, for independent families.

-\begin{remark} If $\F_{\downarrow k}$ satisfies Frankl conjecture and has an odd number of sets, then $\F_{\downarrow (k+1)}$ also satisfies the conjecture.
-If $\F_{\downarrow k}$ as an even number of sets and \emph{strictly} satisfies Frankl conjecture, meaning that there is an element in strictly more than half the sets, then $\F_{\downarrow (k+1)}$ also {strictly} satisfies the conjecture. \end{remark}
+\begin{remark} If $\F_{\downarrow k}$ satisfies the Frankl conjecture and has an odd number of sets, then $\F_{\downarrow (k+1)}$ also satisfies the conjecture.
+If $\F_{\downarrow k}$ has an even number of sets and \emph{strictly} satisfies the Frankl conjecture, meaning that there is an element in strictly more than half the sets, then $\F_{\downarrow (k+1)}$ also {strictly} satisfies the conjecture. \end{remark}

 \begin{remark} Given a normalized family $\mc{N}$, the irreducibles of $\mc{N}' = (\mc{N}\setminus\{M\})\ominus\{a_{\mc{N}}\}$ that do not belong to set $J(\mc{N})\ominus\{a_{\mc{N}}\}$ have cardinality bigger that $|M|$. \end{remark}